railroad2/vOscillation/README.md

 # vOscillating
 This class is a Calculator class for Neutrino Oscillation.

-This Class need to be used with ROOT(CERN).
+This class need to be used with ROOT(CERN).

 -----------------------
 ## How to get PMNS matrix elements